RMC EMPLOYEE FORUM

 For a list of all County job classifications, including the employment standards to meet each job classification and the job description, click here.

 Yes.
 As discussed above, the County’s new Merit System Rule (Sec.
 A25-89) creates a simplified process for RMC staff who have been employed in a full-time or part-time capacity with RMC for at least six months with no break in service prior to County employment.
-For example, if the hospital transaction becomes final in February 2025, anyone hired by RMC prior to August 2024 without a break in service, would be eligible for this simplified hiring process with the County.
-Staff with less than this 6-month experience requirement, will also be eligible to work for the County at RMC, and there will be County positions created and available for which these staff can apply.
+With the hospital transaction expected to become final on April 1 2025, anyone hired by RMC prior to October 1 2024 without a break in service, would be eligible for this simplified hiring process with the County.
+Staff with less than this 6-month experience requirement, will also be eligible to work for the County at RMC, and there are County positions created and available for which these staff can apply.
 The difference is that these newer staff will need to apply for these jobs and take any necessary exams.

 Yes.
 The vast majority of employees the County intends to hire to provide services at RMC will receive benefits.
 To prepare for the RMC transition, the County Board of Supervisors has already taken action to create more than 1,300 new positions that come with full benefits, as outlined in the relevant collective bargaining agreement for each job classification.
 Additional positions will likely be created as we get closer to the transition.
 The County does hire a limited number of Extra Help staff to support its healthcare operations, who are hourly and receive limited benefits, but those staff account for only a small share of County work.

 Yes.
 Typically, new County staff need to wait one month for their health insurance benefits to take effect.
 However, given this unique situation, the County is committed to working with employees through the transition to enroll and ensure health insurance benefits are active for former RMC employees on the first day of their County employment.
 RMC employees will need to select their health plan ahead of time in order to ensure benefits are in place on Day 1.
-Information and enrollment forms will be provided to RMC employees prior to the transition to facilitate this selection and timely activation of benefits.
+Information and enrollment forms will be provided to RMC employees through the employee onboarding process currently underway and discussed at the top of this page to facilitate this selection and timely activation of benefits.

 RMC employees hired by the County will be matched into an existing County job classification that is comparable to the employee’s former position with RMC.
-Employees will be placed into the appropriate salary step within that classification based on the employee’s relevant experience.
+Employees will be placed into the appropriate salary step within that classification based on the employee’s relevant experience, as described in their job application.
 If an employee is in a role for which there is no comparable County job classification, the County is prepared to create new job classifications (which should be rare).
 More information about County job classifications and corresponding pay / salary ranges is available here.

 The salary placement will be determined by the classification to which someone is matched.
 The County’s pay scale is published on the Salary Plan here.
 Note that these pay ranges adjust when previously negotiated pay increases take effect.
-For example, all salaries for Clinical Nurses will increase by 3.5% on October 28, 2024, consistent with the terms of the RNPA collective bargaining agreement.
+For example, all salaries for Clinical Nurses were increased by 3.5% on October 28, 2024, consistent with the terms of the RNPA collective bargaining agreement.

 The County Ordinance Code requires that employees meet the employment standards for the position that they hold.
 The County does not expect this to be a significant issue for RMC employees because the County’s job specifications contain employment standards that accurately reflect the experience, skills, and/or certifications/licenses ordinarily needed to perform the position’s duties.
 If an employee nevertheless is unable to satisfy the employment standards for the position to which they are matched, the employee will be placed into a classification for which they do meet employment standards.

 Yes.
 The County is committed to rapidly reinstating the service lines that were recently downgraded at RMC, including Level 2 trauma services, comprehensive stroke response, and STEMI services.
+The County will reopen RMC’s Level 2 trauma services as soon as the County assumes operations at RMC, which is anticipated on April 1, 2025.
+STEMI and comprehensive stroke services will be restored shortly thereafter (the exact timeline is still being determined).
 The County also plans to ultimately restore obstetrics, labor and delivery, and newborn care services, which were closed at RMC in 2020.

 No. This is something outside of the County’s control.
 County pensions are administered through CalPERS, and service time for purposes of the retirement pension benefits calculation is defined by the California Public Employees Retirement Law.
 Service time from a private employer does not qualify towards CalPERS pension benefits.